cepthomas/Nebulator/DocFiles/Internals.md

 ## Design

-- Three projects. `Common` and `BaseScript` are compiled separately into assemblies so that they can be linked with the compiled user script dynamically.
+- Three projects. `Common` and `Script` are compiled separately into assemblies so that they can be linked with the compiled user script dynamically.
 - Main UI and non user script stuff is all in the `App` project.
 - Channels and Controllers follow the midi model.
 Devices represent ports (and corresponding physical dvices.)